Home Prices Rise Up to 20% in One Year - Savings

 In Vitória (ES), the accumulated increase is 20.52% in 12 months

-In the last 12 months, the FipeZap Index presents a nominal advance of 5.27%.
-In comparison with the inflation accumulated by the IPCA/IBGE (+10.83%), the FipeZap Index shows a drop of 5.02%, in real terms.
+In the last 12 months, the FipeZap index presents a nominal advance of 5.27%.
+In comparison with the inflation accumulated by the IPCA/IBGE (+10.83%), the FipeZap shows a drop of 5.02%, in real terms.

 As in the partial balance until November 2021, all capitals monitored by the index registered a nominal increase in the average sales price in the last 12 months, with emphasis on the variations observed in: